agowdamsft/azure-docs/articles/confidential-computing/containercompute/confidential-nodes-aks-getstarted.md

 az group create --name myResourceGroup --location westus2
 ```

 Now create an AKS cluster using the [az aks create][az-aks-create] command.
-The following example creates a cluster with a single node of size `Standard_NC6`:
+The following example creates a cluster with a single node of size `Standard_DC2s_v2`.
+You can choose other supported list of DC SKUs from [here](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv2-series):

 ```azurecli-interactive
 az aks create \